MattewCoding/Processing-sandbox/README.md

 # Processing Sandbox
-This project is a modified program based on some of the example programs given on Processing's website (these three: [Reflection](https://processing.org/examples/reflection.html), [Perspective](https://processing.org/examples/perspective.html), and [Directional](https://processing.org/examples/directional.html)).
+This project is a modified program based on some of the example programs given on Processing's website.
 I'm new to Processing, so this is just me playing around with the keywords and whatnot.

 ## Getting Started